 Resistance bands have been an underrated workout gadget that is slowly coming back to the trenches.
 They’re viable alternatives to regular resistance-training tools like dumbbells or kettlebells.
-However, does the peloton have resistance band workouts?

 Does The Peloton Use Resistance Bands?

-As a whole, the peloton does use resistance bands for some of the classes.
-However, most of the exercises that you can do with dumbbells, you can also do with resistance bands.
+However, for most of the exercises that you can do with dumbbells, you can also do with resistance bands.

 They are effective in developing muscle strength as well as muscle endurance, with minimum pressure on the joints.

 What Is The Difference Between Resistance Bands and Dumbbells?

-The difference between resistance bands and dumbbells is that the tension generated by the band is constant, wherewith dumbbells peaks and drop at specific angles.
+The difference between resistance bands and dumbbells is that the tension generated by the band is constant, wherewith dumbbells peak and drop at specific angles.

-This means regardless if you’re using a heavyweight, or a small resistance band, as long as you prolong the time under the muscle.
+This means that regardless if you’re using a heavyweight, or a small resistance band, you can get similar results, as long as you maintain the time under the muscle.

 Studies have shown that “resistance training can promote similar strength gains to conventional resistance training, in different population profiles and using diverse protocols” (Lopes, et al. 2019).

 The resistance bands are light, flexible, and can fit any travel bag.
 You don’t need to pay extra fees for luggage and you can use them everywhere.

 If you combine that with the peloton app that is accessible on-demand from any device, you can now see why I’m a big fan of using the bands.
 And it’s not just me.

 Studies have shown that “on average, 50% of people who adopt the type of the free weights of training give up during the first year of practice” (source).

-However, there is also a designated category of workouts that will require you to get a resistance band.
+However, there is also a designated subcategory of workouts that will require you to get a resistance band.